ijzm/RespriteHero/README.md

 ### Installing

 * Install MelonLoader ([Guide](https://melonwiki.xyz))
-* Copy the RespriteHero.dll to your Mods folder, inside the game root folder.
+* Unzip the RespriteHero.zip inside the game folder.
+Make sure that Mods and ModConfig are in the root of the game folder.
-* Create a ModConfig/RespriteHero/ folder in your game root folder.
 * Add any texture you want to the ModConfig/RespriteHero/ folder!

 ### Creating Textures